debasisdev/home-ai-server/README.md

 # Open WebUI with LiteLLM Setup

-This project sets up an Open WebUI interface with LiteLLM as a backend proxy for LM Studio, Stable Diffusion (Automatic 1111) and OpenAI Models.
+This project sets up an Open WebUI interface with LiteLLM as a backend proxy for [LM Studio](https://lmstudio.ai/), [Automatic 1111](https://github.com/AUTOMATIC1111/stable-diffusion-webui), and OpenAI Models.
 It uses Docker Compose to orchestrate the services.

 ## Prerequisites